 You’ll follow the same basic steps you did for empty control, but you have to reverse the way you determine your levels.
 Let’s use a KA-4L5E, which will control duplex pumps with a low alarm.
 It also has built-in hysteresis to control the on/off logic.

 Step 1: Define your High Point

 You need to prevent over-filling your tank, so start by choosing when you want the pump to turn off.
 For the KA-4L5E, this is the “high high” level.

 Step 2: Adjust Your Weight

-The position of the weight will determine the distance of your highest point from ground zero, or the position of the bottom of the float when it is hanging vertically.
+The position of the weight will determine the distance of your highest point from ground zero, or the position of the bottom of the Kari Float Switch when it is hanging vertically.

 So we’ll adjust our weight first, using the same method we learned in Step 3 for Empty Control.
 You’ll have to think backwards though: